Shawmont station: History

 In 1909, the Brendel family took up residence in Shawmont station to become permanent stationmasters.

 The Pennsylvania Railroad electrified its line in 1930, and the Reading Company followed suit a year later.

 Railroad service declined after World War II, and the Pennsylvania Railroad closed its Shawmont station on October 30, 1960, terminating all passenger service north of Manayunk.
-The Southeast Pennsylvania Transportation Authority began arranging new contracts with the PRR and RDG to continue commuter rail services in the Philadelphia region in 1966.
+SEPTA began arranging new contracts with the PRR and RDG to continue commuter rail services in the Philadelphia region in 1966.
 In 1968, the Pennsylvania merged with their much larger rival, the New York Central Railroad to form the Penn Central Railroad.
 Penn Central filed for bankruptcy on June 21, 1970.
 In 1971, the Reading filed for bankruptcy as well.
 In 1976, the Reading and Penn Central were both acquired by Conrail, which provided commuter rail services under contract to SEPTA until January 1, 1983, when SEPTA assumed operations.
 SEPTA had already ended diesel service to Reading and Pottsville in 1981.

 Shawmont station became a contributing property of the Upper Roxborough Historic District in 1995, but was closed by SEPTA in 1996.
 The last of the Brendel's descendants moved out of the station in 2013 after occupying the property for 104 years.

 In 2009, the building was added to the Philadelphia Register of Historic Places, preserving it from potential destruction.
 In 2018, the Delaware Valley Regional Planning Commission gave $1 million to rehabilitate the former station.
-Structural repair work finally began in February 2023 and is anticipated to be completed in the summer.
-SEPTA will then seek a tenant for the building.
+Structural repair work finally began in February 2023.
+As of August, the exterior work was nearing completion, with the façade restored to its 1870 appearance.
+When completed, SEPTA will seek a tenant for the building.
+There are no plans to reactivate it as a train stop.